-The answers to career dissatisfaction usually lie closer than we realise.
+The answers to career dissatisfaction usually lie closer than we realize.
 If you are dissatisfied with your career, it’s vital to pinpoint what is most fundamentally lacking and to take action at that level.
 This is the level that Frankl identified – the level of meaning.

+This path is the level of self-actualization.
 As Jobs went on to say in his Stanford address: